 - 1. Render initial care in accordance with the Routine Pediatric Care Protocol. - 2.
 Assess the pediatric for signs and symptoms of hypoperfusion and possible causes, including: - Respiratory difficulty - Cyanosis - Cool/Cold Skin - Hypotension/ Lack of palpable blood pressure - Decreasing level of consciousness - 3.
-Oxygen 15 L/min via BVM if the child has an altered level of consciousness and is in respiratory distress. - 4.
-Oxygen If the child is alert with respiratory distress, 15 LPM via NRM or if unable to tolerate the mask, 4-6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If > 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If <94%, apply nasal cannula at 2-6 lpm or via non-rebreather mask as needed to raise pulse ox >94%. - 5.
-For children < 12 months of age: If, despite oxygen and ventilation, the child continues to appear hypo-perfused and has a pulse < 60 beats per minute, initiate chest compressions. - 6.
-Immediately transition patient care to the transporting provider or Paramedic intercept upon their arrival.
+Oxygen: 15 L/min via BVM if the child is in respiratory distress.
+If the child is alert, 10-15 via non-rebreather mask or 4-6 L/min via nasal cannula if the child will not tolerate a mask. - 4.
+For children < 12 months of age: If, despite oxygen and ventilation the child continues to appear hypoperfused and has a pulse < 60 beats per minute, initiate chest compressions. - 5.
+Immediately turn patient care over to the transporting provider or ALS intercept upon their arrival.